 The device has even been around long enough to see an official upgrade.
-The Amazon Echo 2nd Generation is due out October 31.
-Until then, we base our thoughts on the device on the first generation.
+The Amazon Echo 2nd Generation is now available, though it is more or less identical to the first gen product.

 Once you plug this cylindrical speaker in and connect it to your Wi-Fi, it links with Amazon’s cloud-based AI Alexa.
 Alexa knows over 10,000 commands, and is always learning more through both Amazon and third party developers.